zunjae/AnYme/FAQ.md

 ### How can I cast videos?
   - Install one of these apps: VLC, LocalCast, AllCast, AllScreen, WebVideoCast, Yatse or BubbleUPnP.
 In the built-in browser you can then toggle the cast icon and AnYme will open one of these installed apps instead of your default video player.

+---

+Feel free to open a pull request with frequently asked questions (include an answer if you have it)